facebookarchive/remodel/README.md

 $ remodel-gen Path/To/AddressBookModels/
 ```

-The script should output the following line for each model object it generates: "Generating <ValueObjectName>".
+The script should output the following line for each model object it generates: "Generating <ObjectSpecName>".

 If there are any obvious typos the system should detect it and give an error message.